enterspeedhq/enterspeed-docs/docs/tutorials/product-list-cms-pim/3-ingest-data.md

 # Ingest data

 Now for ingesting some data.
-As mentionened this is dummy data, so feel free to change it as you see fit.
-For an real-life solution an integration is of course required, you can see which we already have saving you the trouble.
+As mentioned this is dummy data, so feel free to change it as you see fit.
+For a real-life solution, an integration is of course required, you can see which integrations we already have saving you the trouble.

 [See our integrations](https://docs.enterspeed.com/integrations)

 ## CMS Product List

-First we want to create the _Product list_ that comes from the CMS and holds settings such as which URL it should be available at.
+First, we want to create the _Product list_ that comes from the CMS and holds settings such as which URL it should be available at.

 Use this snippet for ingesting: